 New legislation is recommended which, if enacted, would improve equity of treatment for users of Federally-funded transportation facilities.
 This bill is designed to assess users for the costs of operation and maintenance of inland waterway facilities by charging for transporting goods on specified segments of inland waterways on "ton-mile" basis.
 In addition, a lockage fee will be charged to vessels for each transit of a lock.
 Full year receipts are estimated at \$100 million.
-The estimate for 1975 is based on an effective date of April 1, 1975.
+The estimate for 1975 is based on an effective date of April 1, 1975. ΪŞ.

-Current 1975 Effect on Out of Action lays
+Current 1975 Effect of on Out

 Outlays Estimate 1975 1976

-Department of Transportation (cor ntinued)
+Department of Transportation (con ntinued) •

 Airport landing fees - 25 - 95